SapphireLab/Sapphire-TTS-Collection/OpenSource/Official/2024.08.27_Mini-Omni/Paper.md

 #### Audio Encoding

 > The audio input primarily focuses on feature extraction from the input audio, with options including Hubert or a separately pretrained audio encoder.
-> Given our focus on speech input, Whisper \citep{whisper} and Qwen2-audio \citep{qwen2audio} also demonstrate effective performance for general audio tasks.
+> Given our focus on speech input, [Whisper](../../../Models/Speech_LLM/2022.12.06_Whisper.md) and [Qwen2-Audio](../../../Models/Speech_LLM/2024.07.15_Qwen2-Audio.md) also demonstrate effective performance for general audio tasks.
 > For audio output, selecting audio tokens with a multi-codebook approach better captures audio details.
 > We experimented with flattening for audio token modeling, but it resulted in excessively long tokens, which are detrimental to streaming and lead to unstable learning.
 > Instead, parallel decoding, inspired by MusicGen \citep{MusicGEN}, employs a delay pattern combined with text conditions, as illustrated in Figure 2.

 #### Three-Stage Training

+> Our training methodology is divided into three distinct stages:
+> (1) Modality Alignment.
-> Our training methodology is divided into three distinct stages: \textbf{(1) Modality Alignment.} The goal of this stage is to enhance the text model's ability to understand and generate speech.
+> The goal of this stage is to enhance the text model's ability to understand and generate speech.
-> The core model of \textbf{Mini-Omni} is entirely frozen, with gradients allowed only in two adapters.
+> The core model of ***Mini-Omni*** is entirely frozen, with gradients allowed only in two adapters.
-> During this stage, we use data from speech recognition and speech synthesis to train the model's speech recognition and synthesis capabilities. \textbf{(2) Adaption Training.} Once the new modality is aligned with the text model's input, the adapters are frozen.
+> During this stage, we use data from speech recognition and speech synthesis to train the model's speech recognition and synthesis capabilities.
+>
+> (2) Adaption Training.
+> Once the new modality is aligned with the text model's input, the adapters are frozen.
 > In this stage, we focus solely on training the model's text capabilities when given audio inputs, as audio output is simply synthesized from text.
-> The model is trained using data from speech recognition, spoken question answering, and text response tasks. \textbf{(3) Multi-modal Finetuning.} In the final stage, the entire model is fine-tuned using comprehensive data.
+> The model is trained using data from speech recognition, spoken question answering, and text response tasks.
+>
+> (3) Multi-modal Finetuning.
+> In the final stage, the entire model is fine-tuned using comprehensive data.
 > At this point, all model weights are unfrozen and trained.
 > Since the primary modality alignment tasks are handled during adapter training, the original model's capabilities are maximally preserved.